 Information for Researchers

-The Registry supports and encourages applications from researchers working to improve knowledge, understanding, care and treatment of myotonic dystrophy.
+The Registry supports and encourages applications from any researcher, academic or industry, working to improve knowledge, understanding, care and treatment of DM.
 Research which may benefit from interactions with the registry includes but is not limited to:

 - Clinical research that will improve standards of care and best practices

-- Scientific research that increases understanding of disease mechanism and pathology
+- Pre-clinical research that increases understanding of disease mechanism and pathology

 - Epidemiological studies to better understand the prevalence and progression of the condition.